Code-Institute-Submissions/OriHillairetdev-Milestone-project-3_MayResub/README.md

-As this was my first major project in Python testing was slow and a lot of time was speant pouring over errors and hours pouring over youtube videos and tutorials
+As this was my first major project in Python testing was slow and a lot of time was speant pouring over errors and hours pouring over youtube videos and tutorials i tested the python code with https://extendsclass.com/python-tester.html and came back with no syntax errors CCS was tested with https://jigsaw.w3.org/css-validator/ there where 2 warnings but i have chosen to ignore these as they cause no problems the html validator https://validator.w3.org/ showed up multiple errors as the techincque to create templates was casuing flags these where ignored.

-When the project was fully completed i went through the below testing scenarios to further test the project.
+When the project was fully completed i went through the below testing scenarios to further test the project to make sure that it reached my goal.

-Link to WireFrames

 | Test | Expected |Passed |